CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ## Changes to the ACI Provider

 In this section, we outline the key changes made to the Terraform ACI provider as part of the migration to the Terraform Plugin Framework.
 These changes aim to enhance the provider's functionality, performance, and usability.
-The new provider is generated from meta files, ensuring consistency and accuracy across resources and datasources.
+The new provider is generated from meta files, ensuring consistency and accuracy across resources and data sources.
 Below, we detail the specific improvements and modifications implemented during this migration.

 ## Cleaning and Renaming of Attributes

 Over time, some attributes became outdated, were inconsistently named, or were not exposed correctly.
 This made the resources sometimes challenging to understand and thus use the ACI provider effectively.
 By cleaning and renaming these attributes, we aim to:

 1. **Improve Clarity**: Ensure that attribute names are clear and descriptive, making it easier for users to understand their purpose.
-2. **Enhance Consistency**: Standardize attribute names and structures across resources and datasources.
+2. **Enhance Consistency**: Standardize attribute names and structures across resources and data sources.
 3. **Simplify Usage**: Remove outdated attributes to streamline the configuration process.

 We understand the importance of maintaining backward compatibility to avoid disrupting existing configurations.
 This is why during a transition period, both old and new style attributes can be used.
 It allows users to continue using their existing configurations while gradually adopting the new style attributes.
 We have implemented deprecation warnings for old style attributes, informing users of the upcoming changes and encouraging them to transition to the new attribute style as soon as possible.